kenster1965/tuya_cloud_custom/configuration_guide.md

 ---

-## ✅ 2️⃣ Entity Blocks (Sensor, Switch, Number, Binary, -adding more soon-)
+## ✅ 2️⃣ Entity Blocks (Sensor, Switch, Number, Binary, Select, -adding more soon-)
 | Field | Used in | Required | Description |
 |-------|---------|----------|-----------------------------|
 | `enabled` | All | ✅ | Enable or disable this entity. |